-Our values include:
+Our values are:

 We value having an approach that not only involves the individuals we work with but allows them to manage and monitor the projects that directly affect them and their communities.
-No one understands a situation better than the person living in that situation, and no one can tell us what they need better than the person in need.
-We consult with community members and individuals before we initiate any project, and carry out surveys and research with communities before we determine what kind of project we will help to administer.

 How our values impact on our work.

 Above all, we are fully committed to all of our projects, and every single person that we work with.
-Each project is maintained and monitored by our UK and overseas staff and volunteers, and we constantly strive to improve our approach and expand our projects.
+Each project is monitored by our UK and overseas staff and volunteers, and we constantly strive to improve our approach and expand our projects.